stuartMoorhouse/elastic-event-hub-policy-terraform/README.md

 ## API Call Transformation

-The `script/api-transform.py` script converts Fleet API calls (captured from Kibana's network inspector) into Terraform HCL format.
+The `script/api-transform.py` script converts Fleet API calls (shown in the Kibana UI) into Terraform HCL format.
 This is useful when you've configured an integration in the Kibana UI and want to recreate it as infrastructure-as-code.

 ```bash
 cd script